Einstein and Carlin Agree, All Things Are Relative

 The 6D concept of decoding requires that you come face to face with the preconceived notions you bring to a problem.
 Unless you are willing to decode the problem first and find out its true nature, solving it becomes exponentially more difficult.

 Consider how we each react to time passing.
 For some of us, we see time as a gift.
-“Thank God for this time together,” grandma says as she gives you a welcome hug and invites you into her very warm and crowded studio suite apartment.
+“Thank God for this time together,” grandma says as she gives you a welcome hug and invites you into her warm and crowded studio suite apartment.
 You may be thinking quite the opposite.
 “I don’t have time for this today, but what choice do I have.
 How do I tell granny that time is a’ ticking”?
 Both people are experiencing the same amount of time.
-One feels there is plenty, one feels there is never enough.
+One feels there is plenty; the other feels there is never enough.